Patient education: Polymyositis, dermatomyositis, and other forms of idiopathic inflammatory myopathy (Beyond the Basics)

 ●Mechanic's hands – People with dermatomyositis or polymyositis may develop “mechanic's hands,” a roughening and cracking of the skin of the tips and sides of the fingers, resulting in irregular, dirty-appearing lines that resemble those of a manual laborer (picture 5).

-●Scalp – Changes in the scalp resembling psoriasis often occur in people with dermatomyositis.
+●Scalp – Changes in the scalp resembling psoriasis may occur in people with dermatomyositis.

 Lung disease — Interstitial lung disease (inflammation of lung tissue) occurs most commonly in patients with anti-synthetase antibodies in their blood.
 These patients may develop a cough and shortness of breath with exertion that ranges from mild symptoms to severe, progressive respiratory distress.